Your Beliefs about Your Defective Drug Case Are Misguided

 You and your family have suffered so much.
-You have a vivid, detailed picture in your mind about what went wrong, why, who caused what, and what should be done next.
+You have a vivid, detailed picture in your mind about what went wrong, why it went wrong, who caused what, and what should be done next.

 You might be right about some of your conclusions.
-But the odds are overwhelming that you are overlooking important insights into your case and fretting needlessly over trivial elements.
+But odds are that you are overlooking important insights into your case and fretting needlessly over trivial elements.

 Intellectually, you possibly agree–sure, your narrative might not be totally accurate.
-This lack of accuracy could lead you to make misplaced judgments.
-But maybe the lesson hasn’t really hit home.
+But this lack of accuracy could lead you to make misplaced judgments.
+Maybe the lesson hasn’t really hit home.

 Here’s a new way to understand this concept.
 An environmental blogger, named “TreeHugger,” recently wrote a puff piece about dolphins called “Ten Reasons Why Dolphins are Undeniably Awesome.”
 It’s a fun little piece and certainly innocent enough.